Daily routine · 20–25 min of video

 Direct link to Hitler's rise — the through-line for the whole unit.

-Lenin, Stalin, the move to totalitarianism.
+Lenin, Trotsky, Stalin, the move to totalitarianism.
 Pair with Mussolini/Hitler.

 Causes, turning points, Holocaust as the canonical Human Rights case study.